Slow Day in Carrot Town

 This stream eats flying discs.

-We feared it lost—but weren't going to give it up that easily.
-We ran along the bank, in and out of trees, trying to find a way to reach the disc in the stream (without getting wet).
+Though I feared it lost, we weren't going to give it up on it too easily.
+We ran along the bank, in and out of trees, trying to find a way to reach the disc as it tumbled along down the stream — all while trying to avoid getting wet.
 Then we saw a narrow trail ... we followed that down to a sandbar where we grabbed a long stick and dragged the disc to the bank.
 Saved!

 Later, we walked back into town for some dinner in a warm restaurant.
 There was a big rugby game coming up, New Zealand's All Blacks against the South Africa Springboks, and the pre-game show started an hour before kickoff (if kickoff is even a thing in rugby; hopefully you know what I mean).